cheamseta/SCHRuntimeLocalizer/README.md

 # SCHRuntimeLocalizer

-Chaning lanaguage on runtime would be awesome and provide the best experience to users.
-Therefore, I have create this library to make it so easy for you.
+Changing language on runtime would be awesome and provides the best experience to users.
+Therefore, I have created this library to help you getting started with mutiple localization app.

 This library is dedicated for "អូនស្អាតរបស់បង"